connortsempf/LIDAR-3D-Mapping/README.md

 ## 3D Rendering Source Code
 Files for the desktop application are found in the "LIDAR-Mapping-3D-Rendering-Source-Code" directory above.<br>
-Make sure to run the main file before starting the scanning sequence so the LIDAR data is actually mapped.
+Make sure to run the main.py file and adjust the COM port if needed before starting the scanning sequence so the LIDAR data is actually mapped.
 <br><br><br>

 ## Hardware Source Code